12 innovative features to make your product pages come alive

 AO.com

-Large white goods – are you really going to buy big expensive items without first seeing them in a showroom?
+Are you really going to buy big expensive items without first seeing them in a showroom?
 Well, judging by the success of AO.com – Yes.
 But success doesn’t come easy, AO has piled a ton of thought into how to replicate the showroom in your front room.
 Mainly through using loads of video explainers and walkthroughs.

 Although the above is clearly a branded video, AO also offer plenty of their own independent guidance.
 Here’s how to cook the perfect chicken.